 - Let users know what you are doing with regard to the Regulations

 - Meet the stipulated minimum requirements at a workstation

-DSeasy our online DSE programme delivers all 6 requirements on-line.
+DSEasy our online DSE programme delivers the top 6 requirements on-line.

 90% of your users will self-assess with no need for an assessor visit.